f-memon/3m-avd-calculator-new/README.md

 # AVD Cost Estimator App

-Welcome to the **AVD Cost Estimator App** by *Your Company Name*.
+Welcome to the **AVD Cost Estimator App** by 3rdmill.
 This interactive web application helps clients estimate the monthly cost of deploying Azure Virtual Desktop (AVD) environments in Australia, using real-time configuration inputs and visual breakdowns.

 ---